alvesit0/alvesit0/README.md

 </p>

 <h2 align="center"> About me </h2>
 <p align="justify"> Hi, I'm Alvesito, but you can just call me Alves.
 I'm a software engineering student at University of Oviedo, and I'm currently in third grade.
-I love everything related to software, especially fields like graphical engines, video game development and cybersecurity. <p>
+I love everything related to software, especially fields like graphics engines and video game development. <p>

 <p align="justify"> I also make games in my free time!
 If you're interested, you can check them out below.<p>